SERG-Delft/desosa2019/chapters/powershell/index.md

 #### Testers

 The testers make sure that PowerShell is fit for use.
 There are Microsoft employees who focus specifically on testing and continuous integration, such as [@JamesWTruher](https://github.com/JamesWTruher).
 Tests need to be created or adapted with every pull requests that introduces new functionality, and developers are encouraged to write their own tests.
-There is a rigorous testing policy for contributions to PowerShell\[4\].
+There is a rigorous testing policy for contributions to PowerShell [^4].

 #### Users

 There are many companies that use PowerShell in their working environment and as such they can be seen as major stakeholders.
-A good example is Michael Klement ([@mklement0 on GitHub](https://github.com/mklement0)), who has worked with PowerShell in a few different external professional environments\[5\].
+A good example is Michael Klement ([@mklement0 on GitHub](https://github.com/mklement0)), who has worked with PowerShell in a few different external professional environments[^5].
 These users influence which functionality needs to be added to the language, as well as possible changes which need to be introduced.
 However, the PowerShell committee still has the final say over any decision made.

 ### Types Not Mentioned by Rozanski and Woods.